 One of the nice things about traveling to the UK is everyone speaks English…or do they?

 Each time I’ve traveled in England, I have been stunned at how often I didn’t understand one word spoken to me.
-In England, just like in the United States, people have accents…and they are not all the same.
+In England, just like in the United States, different regions of the country have different accents…some are easier to understand than others.

 Our English-speaking cousins also have different words for common items: the Underground, which we call a subway, is called the Tube.
 Pants are underwear, not outerwear.
 And rain shoes are wellies.